willxxy/ECG-Bench/README.md

 13. Now `cd ../` and `pip install -e .`

-14. We use [Flash Attention 2](https://arxiv.org/abs/2307.08691) to speed up training and inference, however, it is not required.
+14. We do not use [Flash Attention 2](https://arxiv.org/abs/2307.08691) for the results in the paper but we provide the option to install flash-attn to speed up training and inference, however, it is not required.
 To install flash-attn please use the following command:

     `pip cache remove flash_attn`